 Science museum!
 A very cool science museum with many interesting exhibits such as an observatory (stars exhibit), an aquarium, and a rain forest area.
 Not only do you view animals but also have the ability to pet some pretty cool animals and interact with butterflies!

+Just steps away from the Ferry Building in the Embarcadero is an outdoor public art sculpture.
 A quick place to take a picture with your loved one or by yourself if you’re #foreveralone.

 Ashbury Heights (Haight-Ashbury)